jmangt/test-driven-puppet/chapter4.md

 Remember, that dependent module might be used by other modules besides yours.
 And making sure that you did not break anything before releasing is just good manners.

-## The Puppet Forge

-The "[Forge](https://forge.puppetlabs.com/)"[1] is the place where all publicly available modules are hosted.

-Publishing your own modules is "easy", as long as you follow their conventions.
-You can read on how to organize and publish your modules in the "[Publishing Modules on the Puppet Forge](https://docs.puppetlabs.com/puppet/latest/reference/modules_publishing.html)"[2] section of the Puppetlabs site.

-### Module definition

-The way that the Forge declares a module and it dependencies is the [`metadata.json](https://docs.puppetlabs.com/puppet/latest/reference/modules_publishing.html#write-a-metadatajson-file)`[3] file.

-This `json` file holds important information on:
-* What is the name of the module
-* It's version
-* Where the module is hosted
-* The operating systems your module supports
-* And, the module's dependencies